gkjohnson/threejs-sandbox/mergeVertices/README.md

 Converts the provided normal attributes into a set of interleaved attributes that share a buffer.

-### BufferGeometry.mergeVertices(precision = 3)
+### BufferGeometry.mergeVertices(tolerance = 1e-4)

 Updates the vertex attributes and index arrays with optimized, deduped versions representing the same mesh.

-The `precision` argument determines the decimal precision used when deduping vertex attributes.
+The `tolerance` argument determines the decimal precision used when deduping vertex attributes.